HersheyZinc/PowerPoint-Agent/README.md

 - “Add three more slides explaining our business strategy.”
 - “Align the icons on slide 4 with those on slide 2.”

-Here’s the updated **GitHub README** with a citation added for [PPTC](https://github.com/gydpku/PPTC), which you can include under the **References** section:

 ---

 ## 📚 References

-- [PPTC: Programmatically Controllable LLM Agent for PowerPoint Tasks](https://github.com/gydpku/PPTC) – A research-driven system for programmatically controlling PowerPoint through LLM agents.
+- [PPTC Benchmark: Evaluating Large Language Models for PowerPoint Task Completion](https://github.com/gydpku/PPTC) – benchmark that measures LLMs' task completion performance for PowerPoint software.
 Inspired our use of PowerPoint reader and writer modules.